lucasdmmc/rocketnotes-fontend/README.md

 # RocketNotes-React-Explorer

-###In this project i'm leraning about:
+### In this project i'm leraning about:

--Components
+- Components
--Properties
+- Properties
--Styled components (CSS-in-JS)
+- Styled components (CSS-in-JS)

 ## Running Tests